2. Eagle-headed Harp: Vision Through Music

 In Jerzy J. and Kathleen L. Maciuszko’s powerful book, Poles Apart: The Tragic Fate of Poles During World War II, Dr. Maciuszko shared this same kind of experience that lifted up the men when they were prisoners of war.
 He was in an orchestra with his fellow prisoners.
 They played instruments that were donated to them by the International YMCA.
-He wrote:

 One day, however, something uncanny occurred.
 During the rehearsal of the second symphony, the whole orchestra, including the conductor, went into a kind of trance.
 We played and the conductor went on conducting without stopping.
 We were out of tune and we went on.
 Somebody’s string broke.
 He put his instrument on his knees and we went on.
 We played the whole symphony uninterrupted until the very end.
 When the finale finally came, we all felt that we had gone through some kind of transcendental experience.
 The first few days after it happened, no one talked about it.
 Gradually, we felt we could speak on the event as we wondered what actually took place.
 Perhaps, for an instant, we had forgotten where we were.
 We had forgotten about everything and were transported somewhere else. (p.63)